omidkianifarkingkode/DynamicProperties/Assets/DynamicProperty/README.md

-# Dynamic Properties for Unity
+# 🧠 Dynamic Properties for Unity

-A flexible system for defining and editing game data properties (int, float, bool, enum, DateTime, TimeSpan, etc.) with metadata-driven drawers in the Unity Inspector.
+A powerful, metadata-driven property system for Unity.
-Supports **32-bit and 64-bit storage**, custom attributes for type/range/step, and game-specific enums bound via Project Settings.
+Define, store, and edit flexible game data properties (int, float, bool, enum, DateTime, TimeSpan, etc.) — with efficient storage, runtime access in O(1), and intelligent editor integration.

----
+Built to solve the “sparse data model” problem in large projects.

 ## 📦 Installation